Skip to main content

 2.3 Notes

-When recipients receive the emails that are marked as different priorities, they will see the high-priority emails are marked by red exclamation marks , and the low-importance emails are marked by blue down-arrows in the message list as below screenshot shown.
+When recipients receive the emails that are marked as different priorities, they will see the high-priority emails are marked by red exclamation marks Notes , and the low-importance emails are marked by blue down-arrows Notes in the message list as below screenshot shown.

 When recipients read the emails in the reading pane or message windows, the importance level information is added below the message header as above screenshot shown.